 Pay the scumbags and you outrage the public, especially when cuts to public transit, health care and education are deep and widespread.
 And don't forget, the public still votes.

 The best response is a public boycott.
 Let consumer-dependent companies like Motorola and Sears know how the tax-paying public feels about extortion.
-Especially for an entity that has received the bounty of government largesse our corporations have.
+Especially for entities that have received the bounty of government largesse these corporations have.

 While we’re sensitive to the fact it costs a lot of money to make a lot of money, it’s not all gravy, all the time.
 In other words, the one-hundred percent profit margin will remain a fantasy—at least until the next Republican president signs the slave labor mandate.